kingparra/hpfp/08_-_recursion/outline.rst

 * 8.1 Recursion

   * p1.
 Characteristics of a recursive function definition.
-(This paragraph is not a definition of recursion itself, as a general idea, and it's not to be taken literally.)
+(This paragraph is not a definition of recursion itself, as a general idea.
+Don't take it literally.)
 Input determines when the evaluation of a recursive process will end.

   * p2.
 An example of recursion in language.
 A limited recursive expression can produce an unlimited number of computations.
 The number of repetitions are not defined beforehand, but determined by